2021-DEV1-051/TicTacToe/README.md

 ## Prerequisites

-1. Make sure JDK 11 is installed.
+1. Make sure JDK 8 or higher is installed.

 2. Make sure Maven 3.6.3 or higher is installed.